whitneyburton/portfolios/README.markdown

  * Tier Two Project
 * Feedback: Self-Solicited and from Feedback App
 * Professional Skills:
+  *  A recap of reflections from Gear Up
   * Company tracker with five companies of interest identified, including one point of contact for each company with contact information (email, blog, website, twitter, github)
   * Cold email at least one of those five companies from the company tracker
   * Two paragraph reflection on: